juliusd01/StuttgartEvents/README.md

 # deccob
 Analysing event data for Stuttgart

-### Main Question to answer: Where in Stuttgart is agood place to go out at wednesdays?
+### Main Question to answer: Where in Stuttgart is a good place to go out at wednesdays?